 significant historical events, people and places in their own locality.

-At Key stage 2
+History in Key stage 2

 Pupils will continue to develop a chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
 They will note connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They will regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.
 They will construct informed responses that involve thoughtful selection and organisation of relevant historical information.
 They will understand how our knowledge of the past is constructed from a range of sources.
+Learning about history is enhanced by trips to the Museum of Cannock Chase and Cadbury World.
+Children have opportunities to learn about local history in walks around Walsall.

 changes in Britain from the Stone Age to the Iron Age